-EC § 49480: The text of this section requires parents or guardians to inform the school if a child is on a CONTINUING PROGRAM OF MEDICATION as follows:
+EC § 49480: Parents or guardians must inform the school if a child is on a CONTINUING PROGRAM OF MEDICATION as follows:

 Special Student Medication - The parent or legal guardian of any public-school student on a continuing medical regimen for a non-episodic condition shall inform the school nurse or other designated certificated school employee of the medication being taken, the current dosage, and the name of the supervising physician.
 With the consent of the parent or guardian, the school nurse may communicate with the physician and may counsel with the school personnel regarding the possible effects of the drug on the child's physical, intellectual, and social behavior, as well as possible behavioral signs and symptoms of adverse side effects, omission, or overdose.
 The superintendent of school district shall be responsible for informing parents of all students of the requirements of this section.